 Case Study #2: E-Commerce SEO

-External link building helped us drive traffic and improve conversions for a B2B furniture brand.
-First, we disavowed any backlinks from low-quality sites.
-Spammy links like these can hurt your link profile and bring down your rankings.
+Building external types of links helped us drive traffic and improve conversions for a B2B furniture brand.
+First, we disavowed any pillow inks from low-quality sites.
+Spammy types of links can hurt your link profile and bring down your rankings.

-We worked hard to identify gaps in our client’s backlinks by analyzing the link profile of their competitors.
-Our team also spent a few months establishing links on medium-authority domains.
+We worked hard to identify gaps in our client’s pillow inks by analyzing the link profile of their competitors.
+Our team also spent a few months establishing relevant links on medium-authority domains.

 Finally, in the last stage of our link building campaign, we focused on creating a natural link profile, building citations, and promoting our high-quality infographics.